 Claims for Barrier Free Home Accommodations.
 These cases are difficult because they are typically the largest single expense that No-Fault insurers face for catastrophic losses after the acute hospitalization.
 Moreover, injured claimants can seldom pay for these accommodations without and in advance of insurance participation.
 Therefore, it is rare to start the penalty clock running.
 Insurers often delay until trial or otherwise beat down claimants to accept far less than what they need.
 We have handled many such cases.
 In one recent case, the No-Fault insurer hired an out of state contractor to opine that our client only needed $95,000 in modifications, which could be done within the current footprint of the house.
 Our client’s team was of the opinion that suitable accommodations would require $275,000 with an addition to the home.
 We submitted the case to arbitration and presented our proofs to the panel.
 We had the Occupational Therapist, Architect and Contractor all testify.
 The panel was convinced and ordered an additional $165,000 to be paid (on top of the $95,000 that the insurer paid based on their own consultant).

-MEDICAL PROVIDER vs MACP INSURER: PAYS BILLS PLUS NO-FAULT PENALTIES OWED – FALL 2021 Maureen Kinsella settled a home modification case this summer for her client who is a double amputee as a result of a motorcycle verses motor vehicle accident.
-Prior to retaining M&T, her client spent years trying to get modifications paid by the insurance company.
+MEDICAL PROVIDER vs MACP INSURER: PAYS BILLS PLUS NO-FAULT PENALTIES OWED – FALL 2021 M&T settled a home modification case this summer for their client who is a double amputee as a result of a motorcycle verses motor vehicle accident.
+Prior to retaining M&T, the client spent years trying to get modifications paid by the insurance company.
 The insurance company did little to respond and no modifications were completed.
-After hiring M&T and with Maureen’s direction, a thorough home modification plan was created based on an Occupational Therapy home assessment; and the cost to modify the home was incurred with the contractor.
+After hiring M&T and with their direction, a thorough home modification plan was created based on an Occupational Therapy home assessment; and the cost to modify the home was incurred with the contractor.
 Faced with trial and exposure to No-Fault penalties, the insurance company agreed to pay $435,000 for modifications to the home.

 iv.
 Aggressive use of penalties in no-fault litigation